robisonjoel/puppet-elasticsearch/README.md

 }
 </pre>

+The node's name in the ElasticSearch cluster (as other ElasticSearch nodes will see it) defaults to the machine's hostname and doesn't need to be set.

 To apply it to more than one machine and have each one be a part of the same cluster, just list more nodes:

 <pre>